Hugo Moline and Heidi Axelsen

 Forbes Hospital, NSW

-This public artwork was made for the entrance of the Forbes district Hospital was developed though place based research, in residency with a local farmer, Dan Herbert.
+This public artwork was made for the entrance of the Forbes district Hospital was developed through a residency with a local farmer, Dan Herbert.
+Dan generously hosted us and our one year old on his farm while we developed ideas in conversation with him.

 In the agricultural lands surrounding the town of Forbes in Central-West NSW the tools required to manage the land are vast and complex.
 Grain silos are connected to many elements of farm life, used differently throughout the seasons and the cycles of farming.
 Storing seeds for the next planting, storing grain from harvest, storing feed for livestock.